Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### Browser compatibility

 - Testing has been carried out on the following browsers:
-  - Googe Chrome Version .... which version
+  - Googe Chrome Version 120.0.6099.199
-  - Firefox Browser .. check version
+  - Firefox Browser 121.0

 ### Testing user stories

-1. I want to easily understand the rules of the game
+1. Comprehensible Game Instuctions: instructions that are easy to grasp, ensuring a straightforward understanding of how to play the game.

 | **Feature**       | **Action**        | **Expected Result**                  | **Actual Result** |
 | ----------------- | ----------------- | ------------------------------------ | ----------------- |